- This event has passed.

 The Garrison Institute Forum: Pathways to Planetary Health – Gideon Rose and Jonathan F.P.Rose

 Updated Date: On Thursday, August 27 at 2:00pm EDT, we continue The Garrison Institute Forum on Pathways to Planetary Health with a conversation between Gideon Rose, Editor of Foreign Affairs Magazine and Jonathan F.P.
 Rose, Co-Founder of the Garrison Institute.
+Gideon and Jonathan will discuss the enormous untapped power of collective action, and the potential it has to reverse environmental degradation, combat populism, and ameliorate so many other ills that have befallen this planet.
 These interactive sessions aim to expand our understanding around how each of us can play a role in supporting a regenerative, just and prosperous world, nurturing the health and wellbeing of all of life.

 Please note: this event was originally scheduled for July 30th and had to be postponed due to a scheduling conflict.
 We hope that those who already registered will still be able to join us.